All 3 branches of govt unanimously removed Article 370: Dhankhar | Law-Order

 Mookerjee had left an indelible mark on this land, he said.

 ''The land with grave imprints of Dr Syama Prasad Mookerjee, the land facing danger, has seen that danger being removed in this era.
 No one thought that Article 370 would be stamped out.
-This article, called temporary in the Constitution, became an eyesore for us,'' Dhankhar said.
+This article, called temporary in the Constitution, became a curse for us,'' Dhankhar said.

 Union Science and Technology Minister Jitendra Singh attended the function.